PMHP at UCLA

 California Behavioral Health Services Act

-ACT/FACT Center of Excellence
+ACT and FACT Center of Excellence

 The state of California that includes drawn graphics of a redwood tree, mountains, the Golden Gate Bridge, beach with palm trees and a surfboard, a cactus and the California State flag that features a red star in the upper left corner and a grizzly bear in the middle